Wildflower planting with children.

-In this fun, super-easy tutorial learn how to plant an environmentally friendly wildflower meadow in a wheelbarrow or container.
+In this fun, super-easy tutorial you will learn how to plant a wildflower meadow in a wheelbarrow or container.
 It takes up very little space in even the smallest wildlife garden and is a perfect project for gardening with children.

-It’s a simple way to create a DIY mini wildflower meadow on a postage stamp and you can sow seeds in Spring or Autumn for a glorious display within a few weeks.
+It’s a simple way to create a mini wildflower meadow on a postage stamp and you can sow seeds in Spring or Autumn for a glorious display within a few weeks.

 You will need: